AnaSeoane/PowerBI-Dashboards/README.md

 ## Current Projects

+### IBM Certificate Project
+Inside the `IBM Certificate Project` folder, you'll find a specific project related to [Marketing Campaign Dataset](https://www.kaggle.com/datasets/rodsaldanha/arketing-campaign/).
+This project includes:

+- **[AnaSeoaneRuiz-Proyect.pbix](AnaSeoaneRuiz-Proyect.pbix)**: The Power BI file containing the dashboard created to obtain the Datahack+IBM certificate.

+- **[data](IBM_Certificate_Project/data)**: This folder contains the data sources used by the Power BI dashboard.
+Here you can find data files or links to databases used to generate the report.

+- **[images](IBM_Certificate_Project/images)**: This folder stores images related to the project, such as custom visuals or visual resources used in the report.

 ### Tractchun - IT Tickets
 Inside the `Tractchun_IT_Tickets` folder, you'll find a specific project related to IT ticket tracking.
 This project includes: